 “Smells like trouble, Whiskey.”

 Ethan Barstow reined in his horse and the mare shook her head.
-From the cover of a band of pine trees, he had an open view of a clearing just below their hillside lunch break.
+From the cover of a band of pine trees, he had a clear view of a glade just below their hillside lunch break.
 A light breeze caressed the yellow tufts of grass and a startled coyote ran for cover in the distance.

-Whiskey snorted and flattened her golden-brown ears.
-Ethan adjusted the brim of his hat and waited.
+Whiskey snorted and flattened her golden-brown ears as Ethan adjusted the brim of his hat and waited.

-The distant sound of hoof beats became audible and a head bobbed into view over the crest of the open countryside.
-A torso soon appeared and then a donkey, toting the whole package and doing its best to move quickly.
+The distant sound of hoof beats became audible and a head bobbed into sight over the crest of the open countryside.
+A torso soon appeared, and then a donkey, toting the whole package and doing its best to move quickly.

+Ethan frowned.
 It was a woman.
-She wore a hat with a string cinched tight to her chin; her bouncing upper body was covered with a dark blouse and brown hair flowed behind her.
-She would have been a vision to behold if she hadn’t been moving up and down in the animal’s saddle like a woodpecker attacking a virgin tree.
+She wore a hat with a string cinched tight to her chin.
+Her bouncing upper body was covered with a dark blouse and brown hair flowed behind her.
+She would have been a vision to behold if she hadn’t been moving up and down in the saddle like a woodpecker attacking a virgin tree.

 The woman’s head whipped around to look behind her and Ethan followed her line of sight.
 Three men on horseback materialized.

 The men drew their guns and Ethan’s instincts took over—he slid his rifle from its scabbard.
 With a smooth motion he lined up the sight and shot one of the men’s hats from his head.
 The man ducked and frantically looked for the shooter.